kaiquemribeiro/weatherapp/README.md

 # weatherapp
-A simple weather app made with JS, CSS, HTML5 and OpenWeatherMap API
+A simple weather app made with JS, CSS, HTML5 and the OpenWeatherMap API